TRohit20/Soldier-Fit-Factory-Website/README.md

 # Contribution

-Feel free to contribute in any way you wish to.
-Steps to follow to contribute:
+Anything to correct or contribute?
+--> Raise an issue mentioning the changes you'd like or to make

-Fork the repository
+--> Fork the repository or clone it to your local computer

-Make changes or contributions in a new branch
+--> Contribute by making changes as you wish by creating a new branch

-And open a pull request
+--> Open a pull request to merge the new branch of your repo with the main repo here NOTE: Mention the Issue number the pull request will be closing.